Abraham Foxman

-Abraham Henry Foxman (born May 1, 1940) is an American lawyer and activist.
-He served as the national director of the Anti-Defamation League (ADL) from 1987 to 2015, and is currently the organization's national director emeritus.
-From 2016 to 2021 he served as vice chair of the board of trustees at the Museum of Jewish Heritage in New York City in order to lead its efforts on antisemitism.
+Abraham Henry Foxman (born Avraham Chanoch Hanach Fuksman; May 1, 1940 – May 10, 2026) was an American lawyer and activist.
+He served as the national director of the Anti-Defamation League (ADL) from 1987 to 2015, and was most recently the organization's national director emeritus.
+From 2016 to 2021, he served as vice-chair of the board of trustees at the Museum of Jewish Heritage in New York City in order to lead its efforts against antisemitism.

 Early life

-Foxman, the only son of Yelena and Iosif Fuksman, was born in Baranovichi (now in Belarus) just months after the Soviet Union took the town from Poland in the Molotov–Ribbentrop Pact and incorporated it into the Byelorussian Soviet Socialist Republic.
+Foxman, the only son of Yelena and Iosif Fuksman, was born on May 1, 1940, in Baranovichi (now Belarus) just months after the Soviet Union conquered the town from Poland in the Molotov–Ribbentrop Pact and incorporated it into the Byelorussian Soviet Socialist Republic.
 Foxman's parents were Polish Jews.

-To protect him, Foxman's parents left him with his nanny, Bronisława Kurpi, a Catholic Pole, when they were ordered by the Germans to enter a ghetto in 1941.
+When ordered by the Germans to enter a ghetto in 1941, Foxman's parents left him with his nanny, Bronisława Kurpi, a Catholic Pole.
 Foxman was baptized into Christianity by the Catholic Church, given the Polish Christian name of Henryk Stanisław Kurpi, and raised as a Catholic in Vilnius until he was returned to his parents in 1944.